Annette Hug

-Annette Hug (born July 10, 1970 in Zurich) is a Swiss writer.
+Annette Hug (born July 10, 1970) is a Swiss writer.

 Life

-Annette Hug grew up in Stallikon near Zurich and graduated from the Cantonal School Wiedikon in Zurich.
+Annette Hug was born on born July 10, 1970 in Zürich.
+She grew up in Stallikon near Zürich and graduated from the Cantonal School Wiedikon in Zürich.
 Hug studied for a bachelor's degree in history at the University of Zurich and a master's in women and development studies at the University of the Philippines Diliman in Metro Manila.
 She has worked as a lecturer and union secretary of the VPOD.
 Hug lived in the Philippines for a long time and was active in the local women's movement.
-Today she lives and works as a freelance author in Zurich and is a board member of the Association of Swiss Authors.
+Today she lives and works as a freelance author in Zürich and is a board member of the Association of Swiss Authors.

 She has been married to Stefan Keller since 2010.